Cameron Latu: San Francisco 49ers

 Latu was selected by the San Francisco 49ers in the third round, 101st overall, of the 2023 NFL draft.
 Latu suffered a torn meniscus during week 3 of the preseason and was placed on injured reserve on August 29, 2023, effectively ending his first season in the NFL.

 Latu was waived by the 49ers on August 27, 2024.

 Cleveland Browns

 On August 29, 2024, Latu was signed to the Cleveland Browns practice squad.
 He was released on December 17.
 On December 31, the Browns re-signed Latu to their practice squad.

 Philadelphia Eagles

 On January 21, 2025, Latu signed a reserve/future contract with the Philadelphia Eagles.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 On September 24, Latu was signed to the active roster.
-On September 28th, in Week 4 against the Tampa Bay Buccaneers, Latu blocked a punt which was returned by teammate Sydney Brown 35 yards for a touchdown in the Eagles 31-25 win.
+On September 28, in Week 4 against the Tampa Bay Buccaneers, Latu blocked a punt which was returned by teammate Sydney Brown 35 yards for a touchdown in the Eagles 31-25 win.

+On August 30, 2026, Latu was waived by the Eagles.

+New England Patriots

+On August 31, 2026, Latu was claimed off waivers by the New England Patriots.